PERCH Study Details

 - Pleural fluid (cases only, when clinically indicated)

 - Lung aspirates (cases only, in select sites)

 - Post mortem lung needle biopsy (fatal cases only, in select sites)

-Over two years, the PERCH study aims to enroll between 5000-7000 patients with severe or very severe pneumonia and an approximately equal number of controls using a standardized methodology that will facilitate pooled analysis.
-As such, the study is expected to provide substantial power to detect new etiologies of pneumonia, to offer improved precision on existing estimates, and in case-control analyses, to determine associations with risk factors that may not have been possible previously.
+The PERCH study enrolled cases and controls over a 24 month period at each study site.
+Enrollment took place between August 2011 and January 2014.
+A total of 4,232 patients hospitalized with severe or very severe pneumonia and 5,325 community based controls were enrolled using a standardized methodology.
+As such, the study is expected to offer improved precision and accuracy on existing estimates of pneumonia etiology and to determine associations with risk factors that may not have been detectable previously.